actionml/docs.actionml.com/h_ur_config.md

  - REQUIRED the value must be set
  - NONE the value defaults to no setting, which tells the UR to not use the setting
  - RANDOM chosen randomly
+ - // OPTIONAL means the field has the default value shown and it is therefor not required unless a different value is desired

 ```
 {